stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Specifies the rate at which the peak value decreases towards 0 (in dB/s).

+`Reset on track change`

+Resets the FFT peaks when a track starts or stops.
+This can be useful combined with fall rate of 0 dB/s to view the peaks of a complete track.

 #### LEDs group

 Some visualizations can display a bar as simulated LED lights.